 Computer crime describes a very broad category of offenses.
 Some of them are the same as non-computer offenses, such as larceny or fraud, except that a computer or the Internet is used in the commission of the crime.
-Others, like many forms of hacking, are uniquely related to computers.
+Others, like hacking, are uniquely related to computers.
 Read on to find out what kinds of activities are considered computer crimes and how to prevent them.

 Examples of Computer Crimes

 Computer crime laws in many states prohibit a person from performing certain acts without authorization, including:

 - Improperly accessing a computer, system, or network;

 - Modifying, damaging, using, disclosing, copying, or taking programs or data;

 - Introducing a virus or other contaminant into a computer system;

 - Using a computer in a scheme to defraud;

 - Interfering with someone else's computer access or use;